CartoDB/cartodb/doc/API.md

 ## Versions

 Keep in mind the version of CartoDB.js you are using for development.
-For any live code, we recommend you link directly to the tested CartoDB.js version from your development.
-You can find the version at anytime as follows:
+For any live code, we recommend you to link directly to the tested CartoDB.js version from your development environment.
+You can check the version of CartoDB.js as follows:

 ### cartodb.VERSION

-Contains the library version, should be something like `3.0.1`.
+Returns the version of the library.
+It should be something like `3.0.1`.

 ## Other important stuff